needle-mirror/com.unity.entities/Documentation~/ecs_debugging.md

 Select a system to view its details.

+> [!NOTE]
-**Note:** If you select the EntityManager entry in the System list, then you have different options on the System details section.
+> If you select the EntityManager entry in the System list, then you have different options on the System details section.

 <a name="system_details"></a>
 ### System details